prakharmrsl/easypcceo.github.io/pages/game-hosts/rust/rust.md

 Hopefully this guide pointed you in the right direction.
 If you need any extra help choosing or want some assistance, please feel free to [contact me](/contact/).

 Happy Rusting!

+<script type="application/ld+json">{"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"How Much Does it Cost to Host a Rust Server?","acceptedAnswer":[{"@type":"Answer","text":"On average between hosts a Rust server can run you anywhere between $10 per month to $25 per month on most hosts.
+However, some hosts can reach up to $50 a month, while others like Fragnet charge by the amount of player slots it will have."}]},{"@type":"Question","name":"How Do You Make a Private Server on Rust?","acceptedAnswer":[{"@type":"Answer","text":"To make your own rust server, we suggest you use a separate server box, but you can use your main computer if you’d like.
+Once you choose your device, it’s a simple matter of downloading files and setting configurations, easy stuff."}]},{"@type":"Question","name":"Can Rust Be Played Offline? ","acceptedAnswer":[{"@type":"Answer","text":"You can't play Rust offline because Steam requires authentication to prevent piracy, but that can't happen when you're offline. "}]},{"@type":"Question","name":"How to Grow a Rust Server","acceptedAnswer":[{"@type":"Answer","text":"One way to get new members to join is by advertising on the Rust Server Directory or PlayRust subreddits.
+Try posting a thread with some information about your server.
+Otherwise you can try posting on the official Rust discord server or one of the many player-ran Rust fan servers that dot the internet."}]}]}</script><!-- Generated by https://www.matthewwoodward.co.uk/ -->